 Chicago adopted the Shared Housing Ordinance on June 22, 2016, to make hosts register their properties and start tracking STR units.
 It also introduced the Prohibited Building list, which includes properties banned from short-term rentals.

 Since then, people who rent property for 1 to 31 days at a time must obtain a short-term rental registration number and include it in their listings.
 The shared housing registration fee is $125, and $25 for an annual renewal if you rent your primary residence.
-In Chicago, you are allowed to rent a non-primary residence.
+According to Chicago Airbnb laws, you’re allowed to rent a non-primary residence.
 Just make sure to get a separate non-owner-occupied license.

 Airbnb regulations in San Francisco, CA

-Local STR regulations are strict.
-Be ready to obtain a business registration certificate from the Office of the Treasurer & Tax Collector and then get a certificate from the Office of Short-Term Rentals.
+Airbnb regulations in San Francisco are on the stricter side.
+Be ready to obtain a business registration certificate from the Office of the Treasurer & Tax Collector and then apply for a Short-Term Residential Rental Certificate from the Office of Short-Term Rentals.
 The city also has the primary residency requirement, requiring hosts to live in a property for at least 275 days per year.
 Like in many other cities, you can only have one primary residence.

 Short-term rental-friendly cities